jesus-333/Unity-hand-tracking/README.md

 For the code of the advance hand tracking see my other project called Hand Tracking Pytorch.
 You could find the repository on my profile or following this [link](https://github.com/jesus-333/Hand-Tracking-Pytorch).

-I upload a pdf report that describ in all details how the code and the unity integration work.
+I upload a pdf report that describe in all details how the code and the unity integration work.

+## Requirements
+The Project NEED [Vuforia](https://developer.vuforia.com/) to work.
+If you want to install by yourself you can only download the Asset folder (inside the Unity Project folder).

 ## Contacs
 If you ever use this code please cite me  :pray:  :heart: